alinasytnik/alinasytnik/README.md

 ### Hello there 👋

-👯 My name is **Alina Sytnik** - I am QA-engineer based in Warsaw, Poland.
+👯 My name is **Alina Boytsova** - I am QA-engineer based in Warsaw, Poland.
 Currently working for Fleek!
 Also have some experience as front-end developer.
 Here are several websites built by me: